fecet/moxtrice/README.md

 - 6KIIGaY0G0ek6Dauhj5y-g
 username: facet
 ```
+Where the code are the string follows "https://www.moxfield.com/decks/" in your decklist url.

 All synchronized lists are those defined in decks and all public decks from the specified user.
 This allows you to follow others and stay up to date.

 To change the directory where the downloaded decks are saved, use the following command: